ssapra/docs-build-service/installing.md

     This file should be created in `/tmp/credentials.yml` this location can be changed but the next command must be updated accordingly

+    **Note:** In the credentials file all the local paths need to be absolute.

 1) Import the images bundle

     This step will extract the bundle